MatthewDelong/F1-Telemetry/README.md

 F1-Telemetry features a fully decoupled, hybrid API backend to ensure permanent stability even if external bespoke APIs are taken offline:

 - **Local Development**: Running `npm run dev` starts both the Vite frontend and a local Node.js Express server (`backend/server.js`) connected to a SQLite caching database.
+  - **`backend/database.sqlite`**: The primary development and administrative cache.
+It stores JSON responses from external APIs (Jolpica, OpenF1) to facilitate local testing and the **data export workflow**.
+While not used at runtime in production, it is essential for rebuilding the static datasets that the live site relies on.
+  - **`database.sqlite` (root)**: A legacy or baseline cache file.
+It is not used in the current production runtime and primarily serves as a historical reference or remains from earlier project structures.
-- **Production Server**: When built for production, the Vite code automatically switches routing to a native `api.php` file, which seamlessly caches and routes data directly on IONOS Shared Web Hosting via file-based storage (`api_cache/`).
+- **Production Server**: When built for production, the Vite code automatically switches routing to a native `api.php` file, which seamlessly caches and routes data directly on IONOS Shared Web Hosting via file-based storage.
+  - **`public/api_cache/`**: The production caching directory.
+It stores API responses as static files to ensure the live site remains fast and stable even if external data sources are unavailable.
+This directory is excluded from version control.

 </details>